sing-group/deep-learning-colonoscopy/README.md

 # Performance

+> **Note**: Some performance metrics are not directly reported in the papers, but were derived using raw data or confusion matrices provided by them.

 ## Polyp Detection and Localization

 Performance metrics on public and private datasets of all polyp detection and localization studies.